hpe-dev-incubator/hpe-dev-portal/content/blog/glc-scim-api-integration-with-okta-scim-adapter-1.md

 a.
 Go to Applications > Browse App Catalog.
 b.
 In the search bar type SCIM 2.0, and find the app called: SCIM 2.0 Test App (OAuth Bearer Token)
 c.
 Select the app and then click Add Integration.
+Step 2:  In the Add Scim2.0 Test App page, do the following:
-* Step 2:  You can change the application label name to what you like and make sure Automatically log in when user lands on login page is checked.
+a.
+Change the application label name if you want and make sure Automatically log in when user lands on login page is checked.

 ![](/img/scimgeneral.png)